Explore Home Loans

 However, depending on your circumstances, you could be eligible for certain stamp duty concessions or even a complete stamp duty exemption.

-Exemptions and concessions are usually based on the price of the property but can also be granted under special circumstances (such as inheriting a deceased estate or title transfers between de facto couples).
+Exemptions and concessions are usually based on the property price but can also be granted under special circumstances (such as inheriting a deceased estate or title transfers between married or de facto couples).
 They’re also commonly available to those buying a home for the first time.

 Who pays stamp duty in NSW?